1. Pre-application meeting

 How to book a pre-application meeting

-- You need to register first as a user with Council Online Services.
-As a registered user, you don't need to enter your personal information each time and can keep track of requests and applications on any device.
+- Register with Council Online Services.
+As a registered user, you don't need to re-enter your personal information and can keep track of requests and applications on any device.

 - As part of the online application process you upload digital files of the plans for your proposed development.

 - When Council receives your request, a Council planning officer will contact you to arrange a pre-application meeting time.

 At a pre-application meeting you will be able to discuss key issues of your proposal and whether your application meets all the requirements of the Moreland Planning Scheme.

 Planning officers will give you advice in the meeting based on the information presented and any relevant provisions of the Moreland Planning Scheme.

 Any advice provided at the pre-application meeting is preliminary advice only.
 This advice may change based on any changes to the design or plans, referral advice, site inspection, public notice and other related matters at Council discretion.

 The average pre-application meeting takes about 30 minutes.

 The advice in the pre-application meeting will be followed up in writing within 5 working days after the meeting.

 What to bring to a pre-application meeting